chenzhiyuan-stack1/chenzhiyuan-stack1.github.io/_pages/about.md

  ☑ Watching _NBA_🏀, the _Premier League_, _Bundesliga_, _La Liga_, _Serie A_ and _Ligue 1_⚽️, and _Grand Slam tournaments_🎾.

- ☑ Learning the frontiers of military and aerospace.🚀
+ ☑ Learning the frontiers of military and politics.🚀

 If you are interested in communicating with me, feel free to contact me through [E-mail](mailto:chenzhiyuan@sjtu.edu.cn).